Raffle Regulations for Victoria – A Simple Guide

 Using a third party or Commercial Raffle Organiser

-In Victoria if you are planning to conduct your raffle through a third party then, for your own protection, the Commercial Raffle Organiser is required to hold a license from the VCGLR.
+In Victoria if you are planning to conduct your raffle through a third party then, for your own protection, the Commercial Raffle Organiser is required to hold a licence from the VCGLR.
 You can review the list of licensees here.
 RaffleLink appears under its company name Lighthouse Group Pty Ltd.

 Individuals Fundraising for Charity